 Penalties for a Second DWI Offense in North Carolina

 The consequences of a second DWI offense depend on factors such as prior convictions, the level of impairment, and whether any aggravating circumstances were present, such as causing an accident or driving with a minor in the vehicle.
+A second-offense Level Three DWI in North Carolina carries up to $1,000 in fines, 3 to 6 months in jail, or at least 72 hours of community service and 12 months of probation if jail time is suspended.
 Penalties may include:

 - Fines—second DWI fines can range from $500 to $2,000, depending on the severity of the case;